SummaryRead the full fact sheet

 Your PEP provider will ask you a series of questions to determine your risk and whether PEP is appropriate.

-If the exposure happens ‘after hours’, emergency departments are often the best place to go to make sure you start PEP as soon as possible.
+If the exposure happens ‘after hours’, emergency departments are often the best place to go to start PEP as soon as possible.

 PEP is widely available in Victoria and further information can be found at: